spencercarnage/personal/src/content/blog/tailwind-codemod.md

       const source = await fs.readFile(filePath, 'utf8');

       /**
-       * Use JSCodeShift to parse the file for the React component.
-Since we
+       * Use jscodeshift to parse the file for the React
-       * are parsing files that can have either JSX or TypeScript, we need to
+       * component.
+Since we are parsing files that can
+       * have either JSX or TypeScript, we need to use the
-       * use the `@babel/parser` to help with parsing them.
+       * `@babel/parser` to help with parsing them.
        */
       const root = j(source, {
         parser: {